 \section{Non-Universal Covariance Samplers}

-Sec.~\ref{sec:ucs} was concerned with maximum compression ratios for universal samplers, which, according to \thref{prop:bbasis}, are those covariance samplers capable of compressing the whole Toeplitz subspace.
-Universal samplers represent the optimal choice when no structure exists or, simply, when it is unknown.
-On the other hand, when prior information is available, the possible values that $\bbsig$ can take on are restricted, allowing for larger compression ratios.
-This section analyzes particular instances of this problem arising with the covariance subspaces introduced in Sec.~\ref{sec:rcs}.
-Since the Toeplitz subspace has already been considered in Sec.~\ref{sec:ucs}, we proceed to analyze the circulant and $\sndiag$-banded subspaces.
+Universal samplers are used when no structure exists or when it is unknown.
+However, when prior information is available, the values that $\bbsig$ can take on are restricted, allowing for larger compression ratios.
+This section analyzes this effect for the covariance subspaces introduced in Sec.~\ref{sec:rcs}.
+Since the Toeplitz subspace has already been considered in Sec.~\ref{sec:ucs}, we proceed to analyze circulant and $\sndiag$-banded subspaces.